 -Robert D. Kaplan

 Things used to be a whole lot simpler.
-Back in the day – before camera-phones, twenty-four hour Breaking News coverage of the fate of blonde white women, You-Tube, sound-bites, emails from desperate Nigerian princes, and viral ads – life was much easier to interpret and digest.
+Back in the day – before camera-phones, twenty-four hour perpetually Breaking News coverage, You-Tube, Twitter, sound-bites, emails from desperate Nigerian princes, and viral videos – life was much easier to interpret and digest.